 Embodied Cognition, Haptic Learning Environment, Preparation for Future Learning, Educational Technology, Tactile Interaction

-University chemistry students are expected to master highly abstract ideas, like energy, electrostatic forces, or non-classical, probabilistic behavior, often introduced as symbols or equations.
-To professional chemists, these representations stand for powerful ideas, and they can translate easily between them and what they see in the laboratory.
-For many students, however, the failure to “see” these ideas contributes to learning difficulties and a loss of interest (Tümay, 2016).
-This may be avoided, if students could recruit their everyday, embodied know-how to encounter and explore the ideas taught in the classroom.
-One way to make these concepts accessible to our senses is by introducing haptic feedback to a (chemistry) learning environment (Minogue & Jones, 2006).
-By navigating a haptic device, the user can feel a feedback that corresponds to non-classical forces present in chemical reactions which are calculated based on quantum mechanical principles.
-Thanks to the exponential advances in technology, as well as the development of real-time quantum chemistry algorithms, this has now become possible (Marti & Reiher, 2009, Haag & Reiher, 2012, Weymuth & Reiher, 2021).
+One approach towards teaching these imperceptible concepts is the embodied approach, which suggests to ground – that is to map novel ideas to familiar domains – these abstract concepts in sensory experience.
+One way to make these concepts accessible to our senses is by introducing haptic feedback to a (chemistry) learning environment (Zacharia, 2015).
+By navigating a haptic device, the user can feel feedback that corresponds to non-classical forces present in chemical reactions which are calculated based on quantum mechanical principles.
+Thanks to the exponential advances in technology, as well as the development of real-time quantum chemistry algorithms, this has now become possible (Haag & Reiher, 2013; Marti & Reiher, 2009; Weymuth & Reiher, 2021).

 State of the project